tvsnarayana/tech-interview-handbook/algorithms/README.md

 Algorithm Questions
 ==

-These are questions you can think in your head or clarify with the interviewer.
+Here are some tips and questions you can think in your head or clarify with the interviewer.
 They may lead you to discover corner cases you might have missed out or even lead you towards the optimal approach!

 ## Contents